turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * Needs: You can't figure out what you need until you reflect on your feelings; use positive language and make needs clear
 * Requests: Express clearly and ask for a reflection

-All of these steps of reflection should take place *before* you have the feedback conversation to clarify your points.
+All of these steps of reflection should take place *before* you have feedback conversations to clarify your points.

-#### Turn & Talk UPDATE EXAMPLES
+#### Turn & Talk
-Find a partner to discuss the following scenarios and come up with an alternative way of phrasing these pieces of feedback:
+Find a partner to discuss the following scenarios and unpack these phrases to uncover how the feedback could be changed to make for a better retro discussion or what follow-up discussions should happen:

-**Scenario #1: "You should have more confidence."**
+**Scenario #1:** "I feel like not everyone in the group is giving 100%."

-**Scenario #2: "I feel inadequate because when I've brought up ideas you haven't been willing to try any of them out today."**
+**Scenario #2:** "I feel inadequate because the group hasn't been listening to me."

-**Scenario #3: "I feel you are not giving 100% to this.”**
+**Scenario #3:** "Other groups are further ahead than we are.
+We have to get back on track.
+I need everyone to work harder."

 For each of the above, discuss: